 Educators are also at risk from acts of violence, especially where military training is concerned, but it’s also something that occurs in more deprived regions, where at-risk students display violent tendencies to staff.

-If you’ve been injured whilst working as a teacher, lecturer or trainer and you feel like you employer, workplace practices or work environment is to blame, speak to our team of employer negligence experts – we can help assess your claim and provide our services on a no win, no fee* basis.
+If you’ve been injured whilst working as a teacher, lecturer or trainer, and you feel like your employer, workplace practices or work environment is to blame, speak to our team of employer negligence experts.
+We can help assess your claim and provide our services on a no win, no fee* basis.
 Call today on 08082391859 to discuss your claim.

 - Difficult customers (although in this case, students)